Expertise

 BRCA Gene Mutations

 BRCA1 and BRCA2 are genes that help repair DNA damage and prevent cancer.
 These are considered as body’s “spellcheckers” – they fix errors in DNA to keep cells healthy.
 Mutations (harmful changes) in these genes reduce their ability to repair DNA, increasing cancer risk.
 These mutations are inherited from either parent.
-Cancer Risks Associated with BRCA Mutations Should You
+Cancer risks associated with BRCA mutations Should you

 BRCA Gene Mutations Read More »